Eshal-Fathima/TravelLens/README.md

 # TravelLens 🌍✈️

 An AI-powered travel trip logging and analytics platform that helps you track, analyze, and get insights from your travel experiences.
-Think of it as "Spotify Wrapped" but for your travel adventures!

 ## 🌟 Features